Austravel have a wide range of channels to cover communication over short to long distances throughout the day and night.

 West Coast SDR: Variety 4.480Mhz

-Unique Radio is a shortwave radio station on 3210 kHz USB and 5035 kHz USB from within the Tamworth Regional council area , NSW Australia.
+Unique Radio is a shortwave radio station on 3210 kHz USB and 5035 kHz USB from the Tamworth area, NSW Australia.

-There is another Island Memories transmitting on 5045 kHz AM and 4KZ on 5055 kHz AM but you can receive it OK on USB as well on your commercial transceivers.
+4KZ is available on 5055 kHz AM but you can receive it OK on USB as well on your commercial transceivers.